Table Of Contents

 Advanced Options Window

 The Advanced Options Window is where you configure additional MessageSave settings.
-Options defined here apply to all invocations of MessageSave, whether you run it manually, using the toolbar button, or automatically via AutoSave, Scheduler or Outlook Rules.
+Options defined here apply to all invocations of MessageSave, whether you run it manually, or automatically and regardless of which profile you are using.

 General Tab